ECCC-ASTD-MRD/SPI/libSPI/TkglCanvas/README.txt

-         -time         Get rendering time of last refresh -xbatch       Enable/Disable batch mode (only renders when outputing, not used by default canvas items) -debug        Enable/Disable debug mode (not used by default canvas items) -setlightambiant       Change value of ambiant light in lighting parameter -setlightdiffuse       Change value of diffuse light in lighting parameter -setlightspecular      Change value of specular light in lighting parameter -setmaterialspecular   Change value of specular reflection of material in lighting parameter -setmaterialshininess  Change value of shininess of material in lighting parameter
+         -time         Get rendering time of last refresh -xbatch       Enable/Disable batch mode (only renders when outputing, not used by default canvas items) -debug        Enable/Disable debug mode (not used by default canvas items) -lightambiant       Change value of ambiant light in lighting parameter -lightdiffuse       Change value of diffuse light in lighting parameter -lightspecular      Change value of specular light in lighting parameter -materialspecular   Change value of specular reflection of material in lighting parameter -materialshininess  Change value of shininess of material in lighting parameter

 BUILDING AND INSTALLING THE WIDGET